buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_CableSegmentTypeCommon.md

+# Pset_CableSegmentTypeCommon

 Properties for the definitions of electrical cable segments.
 <!-- end of short definition -->